sh3dwin/CryptoWallet/CryptoWallet/README.md

 ﻿TODO:
-- Add a form for buying crypto values.
-The user enters the amount of dolars the want to deposit and that is transfored into the selected crypto value according to the current price (taken from yfinance).
 - Add a form for converting crypto.
 Convert from one crypto to another according to current price.
 - Add a display for the current holdings of the user and whether said holdings have increased in value or decreased, shown in green or red percentage.